aberba/learn-coding/README.md

 > Some invalid style of naming D files include `"d program.d"`, `"d program .d"` and "`code"`.
 > Valid styles include `"d_program.d"`, `"dprogram.d"` and `"code.d"`.
 >
-> Although I stated you should save the file as `try.d`, you are free to save it with any name you want as long as it conforms to the file naming conventions stated above.
+> Although I stated you should save the file as `hello.d`, you are free to save it with any name you want as long as it conforms to the file naming conventions stated above.

 After saving the new file, type the following code exactly as it appears into it: